-All elections and election campaigns for office in the SOCIETY, its Local Sections, and its International Chapters shall be carried out according to the following:
+All elections and election campaigns for office in the SOCIETY, its Local Sections, and its Divisions, and its International Chapters shall be carried out according to the following:

 a.
 No funds of the SOCIETY, its Local Sections, or its Divisions, or its International Chapters shall be used to support or to oppose the candidacy of an individual or group of individuals.
-No facilities, such as office space, equipment, or supplies; official letterhead; or mailing permit of the SOCIETY, its Local Sections, or its International Chapters shall be used to support or oppose the candidacy of an individual or group of individuals, except as provided in this Section.
+No facilities, such as office space, equipment, or supplies; official letterhead; or mailing permit of the SOCIETY, its Local Sections, or its Divisions, or its International Chapters shall be used to support or oppose the candidacy of an individual or group of individuals, except as provided in this Section.